CharlesPlusC/CharlesPlusC.github.io/_pages/about.md

 ### Astrodynamics and Geodesy Research Student

-Greetings, fellow space explorers!
-I'm currently navigating the academic cosmos as a PhD candidate at UCL's Space Geodesy and Navigation Laboratory (SGNL), mentored by Professor Marek Ziebart and Dr. Santosh Bhattarai.
-My research orbits around Spaceflight Dynamics and Geodesy.
+Hello there!
+I'm on an exciting journey at UCL's Space Geodesy and Navigation Laboratory (SGNL), guided by the insightful Professor Marek Ziebart and Dr. Santosh Bhattarai.
+My focus?
+The fascinating interplay between Spaceflight Dynamics and Geodesy.

-Before academia, I pedaled through life as a professional cyclist, journeying across our planet's diverse terrains.
-Yet, the allure of the stars was irresistible.
-Now, I channel my energy into deciphering the enigmas of spaceflight and the dance of spacecraft motion.
+Before diving into the world of academia, I explored our beautiful Earth as a professional cyclist, soaking in its varied landscapes.
+But the mesmerizing pull of the cosmos led me to a different path.
+Today, I dedicate my efforts to understanding the complexities of spaceflight and the intricate patterns of spacecraft motion.

-My toolkit?
-A fusion of engineering, physical geography, and data science degrees.
-This unique blend fuels my research on the choreography of satellites, especially amidst the burgeoning era of mega-constellations.
-I'm currently harnessing cutting-edge non-conservative force modeling to improve orbit solutions.
-This has implications for collision avoidance, space debris mitigation, and satellite navigation.
+I approach my work with a multidisciplinary background, encompassing engineering, physical geography, and data science.
+This combination allows me to investigate the dynamics of satellites, particularly as we enter the promising era of mega-constellations.
+Presently, I'm delving into advanced non-conservative force modeling, aiming to refine orbit solutions, which could revolutionize collision prevention, space debris management, and satellite navigation.

-If you're intrigued by the ballet of spacecraft motion, or simply wish to exchange thoughts on the latest space headlines, I'd love to hear from you.
-Let's traverse the cosmic frontier together!
+Whether you share a passion for spacecraft or are keen to discuss the latest in space news, I'd be thrilled to connect.